Alabama sturgeon: Diet

+Reproduction

+Due to their severely endangered status and relatively recent discovery, little is known about the reproductive habits of Alabama sturgeon.
+However, much can be assumed and approximated due to their close relatedness to other members of the sturgeon (Scaphirhynchus) genus.

+Like other sturgeons, male Alabama sturgeons likely mature sexually earlier than females (Kuhajada and Rider 2016).
+Sexual maturation likely occurs between 5 and 7 years of age, and they likely spawn once every 2–3 years.
+Female Alabama sturgeons with mature eggs have been found in late March, April, and early May.

+One artificial propagation experiment yielded the harvest of 4000 mature eggs from an Alabama sturgeon, but wild sturgeons tend to experience multiple spawning events, so the true number may be higher.
+A female specimen was found with black eggs 2.4-2.8 mm in diameter while another was found with brown eggs 1.8-2.1 mm in diameter.

+Due to their endangered status and small numbers, the exact lifespan of Alabama sturgeons is unknown.
+Based on related sturgeon species, they are believed to live 12–15 years.

 Protected status controversy

 The Alabama sturgeon was first proposed for protected status in the early 1990s, although by then the fish was already so rare its survival was uncertain.
 The sturgeon's protection was opposed by a variety of industries located along Alabama's rivers for the feared economic impact.
 The opponents' main arguments were that it was already extinct or that it was not a distinct species.
 In response to this opposition, the U.S. Fish and Wildlife Service ceased efforts to place the fish on the Endangered Species List.
 Then Ray Vaughan, an environmental lawyer in Montgomery, Alabama, sued the Service and, in 2000, won, requiring Fish and Wildlife to list the fish for protection.

 Recent efforts

 In 1993, state and federal biologists began a program to help save the Alabama sturgeon through a captive breeding program.
 Unfortunately, only six fish have been captured since then, all male.
 The last fish held in captivity died in 2002.
 The most recent specimen was captured in April 2007.
 After determining the fish was a male, sperm were collected, a small tracking device implanted, and it was released once it had fully healed.